tmtsoftware/esw/esw-gateway-server/README.md

 from sha which matches `Csw.Version` in `project/Libs` in this repo.

-A good idea is too run following commands in `csw` repo
+A good idea is to run following commands in `csw` repo

 ```bash
 cd csw